-The reception of the texts will be confirmed within five days, once sent by the author(s).
+The reception of the texts will be confirmed within seven days, once sent by the author(s).

-The Editorial Committee will have seven days to make a first revision of the text, taking as criteria of evaluation the orientations described above.
+The Editorial Committee will have three weeks to make a first revision of the text, taking as criteria of evaluation the orientations described above.